PHYSICAL MEDICINE & REHABILITATION FELLOWSHIP

 6. Once your Fellowship is approved, all Fellowship trainees must purchase malpractice insurance while training in Ontario.
 Applicants from outside Canada will need to set up a bank account in Canada and all trainees need a CPSO licence of registration before they can obtain malpractice insurance.
 For more information see the Canadian Medical Protection Association website at www.cmpa.org Training cannot begin without CMPA coverage.

 7. International Medical Graduates (IMG’s) whose application to our program is approved, must complete the CPSOs Pre-Entry Assessment Program (PEAP) in order to obtain an unrestricted postgraduate medical education certification of registration (educational licence).
 The PEAP is an assessment process that evaluates IMG’s in order to determine whether they can function at their reported level of training.
-It allows assessment of candidates in a supervised clinical environment on the physiatry service.
-You will receive a full salary during this period either through the hospital if you are funded by the Physiatry Fellowship program or from your sponsor if funded by another institution or your own government.
-The PEAP is undertaken at the beginning of the Fellowship.
-The duration for PEAP is normally 8 weeks but can be extended by the Program Director up to a maximum of 12 weeks if necessary.
+It allows assessment of candidates in a supervised clinical environment on the PM&R service.
+You will receive a full salary during this period either through the hospital if you are funded by the PM&R Fellowship program or from your sponsor if funded by another institution or your own government.
+The PEAP is undertaken at the beginning of the Fellowship and is normally between four to twelve weeks in duration.
 The PEAP period will not add to the length of the Fellowship training program or the original appointment.
 After successful completion of the PEAP, the CPSO will convert the PEAP registration to an unrestricted educational licence for the duration of the Fellowship.
 If the trainee is unsuccessful in the PEAP s/he is ineligible for post graduate training and there is no course for appeal.
 The trainee will not be allowed to complete her/his Fellowship at the University of Toronto or apply to the same discipline at any other University in Ontario and will have to leave Canada.
 Trainees are advised not to bring family to Toronto until after successful completion of PEAP.
 The Trainee can voluntarily withdraw from the PEAP prior to the end date.

 8. Registration with the University of Toronto is required before training can begin.
 Fellows are automatically pre-registered with the University by the PGME office on receipt and approval of their application.
 Fellows must complete a number of steps before they can fully register, for example, they must sign and return the PGME office Letter of Offer (LOA), complete and return the PGME office request for immunization data, register with the CPSO and CMPA, and pay the UofT Faculty of Medicine registration fee.
 If they are non-citizens, they must present their work permit and visa at the PGME office and they must purchase personal health coverage through the University Health Insurance Plan (UHIP) to cover basic health expenses during the first 3 months in Canada.
 Non-citizens and residents with permanent residence outside Ontario will also apply to the Ontario Health Insurance Plan (OHIP) once they have taken residence in Ontario and will qualify for OHIP after 3 months of residence.